AppPETs/developer-guidelines/PlanningPhase.md

 ## Defining the sort of data to be used

-### Primary Data
+There are different categories of data which are relevant for the use of the app.

-Specify all categories of data needed to be fed to the app or to be used to make it work.
-This may be data related to the end-user or to other data subjects concerned.
+ - **Primary Data**: Data related to the end-user or to other data subjects concerned.
 Apart from personal data, consider content data needed.

-### Secondary Data

-When using the app, even more data will be produced.
+ - **Secondary Data**: Data will be produced during the app is running.
 This might be user content (e.g. messages), log data, data related to payment, statistics to authorizing access or other.
 These will also contain personal data that require protection and thus need to be specified and assessed.

+ - [ ] what's the use of the differentiation of primary/secondary data here?

 ## -------------------------------------------------------------------